 14) Launch: Kayak Teams may launch from their location of choice.

-Kayak teams must text launch location to tournament Director, this is for your SAFETY, this information is not shared, and is used only in a emergency.
+Kayak teams must text launch location to tournament Director, this is for your SAFETY, this information is not shared, and is used only in an emergency.

 *This is very important.

-15) Safety: Safe boating will be observed at all times.
-Each contestant is required to properly wear a U.S. Coast Guard approved, personal floatation device anytime the combustion engine is engaged, Kayak Anglers are to wear this device at all times while on the water.
+15) Safety: Safe boating will be always observed.
+Each contestant is required to properly wear a U.S. Coast Guard approved, personal floatation device anytime the combustion engine is engaged, Kayak Anglers are to always wear this device while on the water.
 Tournament days may be shortened or canceled due to unsafe weather or water conditions.
 The decision to shorten or to cancel will be left totally to the discretion of the tournament director/committee.
 A 4-hour period shall constitute a day of fishing.
 It is the competitor’s responsibility to communicate with the Tournament Director if cancellation of the event is suspected.
-Cancellations will be communicated via VHF radios on a channel decided at the Pre-Tournament Meeting.
-If conditions are not safe on the tournament day, the Saltwater Angler Redfish Series LLC reserves the right to reschedule the tournament on the following day (Saturday or Sunday).
+If conditions are not safe on the tournament day, the Professional Redfish League reserves the right to reschedule the tournament on the following day or later date.
 If conditions are not favorable.

 16) Tackle and Equipment: Only artificial lures may be used.
 No live bait, dead bait or prepared bait will be permitted.
 Only one rod and reel may be used at any one time per angler in the Boat.

-17) Fish: This new format will consist of a (5) fish limit over 2-days of fishing.
-No more than (3) slot redfish can be weighed on day 1.
-Balance of overall bag weighed on day 2.
-Ex.
-If team a weigh in 2 fish day 1, they can weigh 3 in on day 2.
-A Kayak Teams tournament weight will consist of a combined (5) red drum (“redfish”), measuring no less than 20 inches and no more than 28 inches in Texas, 20 inches and no more than 27 inches in Louisiana in length, each over a 2-day period.
-Cumulatively, in no instance may a team possess an amount of redfish over the team’s limit.
+17) Fish: This format will consist of a (2) fish limit.
+A Kayak Teams tournament weight will consist of a combined (2) red drum (“redfish”), measuring no less than 20 inches and no more than 28 inches in Texas.
+Cumulatively, in no instance may a team possess a number of redfish over the team’s limit.
 Live fish may be culled; teams must keep (retain) dead fish, these will account towards your bag limit.
 Contestants are responsible for keeping their REDFISH alive.
 Any dead fish tendered for weight will be assessed an eight-ounce penalty per fish.
-No altered, mutilated or iced fish will be accepted.
-REDFISH will be inspected for alterations in size, length and weight.
-Any altered fish shall result in the disqualification of the team weighing the altered fish and may result in a perpetual ban from the Saltwater Angler Series and future events.
+No altered, mutilated, or iced fish will be accepted.
+REDFISH will be inspected for alterations in size, lengthand weight.
+Any altered fish shall result in the disqualification of the team weighing the altered fish and may result in a perpetual ban from the PRL and future events.